Watch Dave Grohl perform a touching new song he wrote about Josh Homme

 “There are so many lyrics to that song – like maybe more than ‘The Sound Of Silence’, which is a lot!
 I woke up at like two o’clock in the morning – I was like, ‘I’m not gonna roll out ‘Everlong’ for the thousandth time’.”

-Grohl went on to explain that he ended up browsing a playlist of “great acoustic covers” on Spotify before deciding to “write something” new.
+Grohl went on to explain that he ended up browsing a playlist of “great acoustic covers” on Spotify before deciding to “write something” new instead.

 “So I did something that’s maybe considered really, really uncool,” he said.
 “But I wrote a song that’s really genuine and earnest about my friend Josh.